Arthy000/gherkin-testcafe/README.md

   - Given(/some (.+) text (.+) with (.+) capturing (.+) groups/, async (t, param1, param2, param 3, param 4) => {});
   + Given(/some (.+) text (.+) with (.+) capturing (.+) groups/, async (t, [param1, param2, param 3, param 4]) => {});
   ```
-* BeforeAll and AfterAll hooks now run before/ after a feature, not a scenario.
+* BeforeAll and AfterAll hooks now run before/after a feature, not a scenario.
 See also [BeforeAll and AfterAll](#beforeall-and-afterall).
 * The same prohibition for multiple method calls as for testcafe@1.0.0 applies.
 See also [testcafe@1.0.0 release notes](https://github.com/DevExpress/testcafe/releases/tag/v1.0.0).
 * Legacy Docker support dropped